RobertMyles/sweet_R_tricks/README.md

 article](http://www.noamross.net/blog/2013/4/25/faster-talk.html) on the
 subject, by Noam Ross, led me to it.)
 What’s happening here?
 We’re *pre-allocating* vectors of the size we need before we run our for loops.
-Makes all the difference
+Makes all the difference:

 <details>